arturcrmbot/contoso-ai-commerce/gpt-realtime-agents/deploy/README.md

 # Azure Container Apps Deployment

-Deploy Contoso AI Commerce to Azure Container Apps using simplified Bicep templates.
+Deploy Contoso AI Commerce to Azure Container Apps with a single command.

 ## What Gets Deployed